 And with women nearly twice as likely as men to be diagnosed with depression or anxiety—according to the Mayo Clinic and the Journal of Psychiatric Research, respectively—the mix-up in adulthood, while not acceptable, isn’t a complete shocker.

-To confuse things more, anxiety, depression and OCD can also cause girls and women to subconsciously hide their ADHD symptoms by either internalizing them or becoming, as Dr. Daniels-Rodriguez puts it, “professional maskers,” making it extremely difficult for loved ones to notice a significant and life-affecting problem.
+To confuse things more, anxiety, depression, and OCD can also cause girls and women to subconsciously hide their ADHD symptoms by either internalizing them or becoming, as Anita Daniels-Rodriguez, M.D., a pediatrician in Allentown, PA, puts it, “professional maskers,” making it extremely difficult for loved ones to notice a significant and life-affecting problem.

-And because their anxiety symptoms are more noticeable than their ADHD ones, medical providers may only treat the anxiety or depression without even evaluating for ADHD, according to the organization Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD).
+And because their anxiety signs are more noticeable than their ADHD symptoms, medical providers may only treat the anxiety or depression without even evaluating for ADHD, according to the organization Children and Adults with Attention-Deficit/Hyperactivity Disorder (CHADD).

 Then come hormones, which can strongly affect the symptoms of both ADHD and anxiety and can seriously complicate things.
 Natural hormonal fluctuations related to both a girl’s age and menstrual cycle can worsen some symptoms while diminishing others—and these changes can play a role in a delayed diagnosis.